srednakun/project_week_one/README.md

 ## Project week demo

+Projects are due to be completed by Friday NOON!
+Take lunch and we will have demo reviews at 3pm.
+Please no commits after NOON or we will have to be angry O_O

-Projects are due to be completed by Friday morning.
-Demos of the project you completed, things you learned and approaches you took to solve the problem will be expected to be presented.
+Demos your completed project; things you learned and approaches you took to solve the problem will be expected to be presented.